digital-medicine-research-group-UNAV/RNACOREX/README.md

 `pydot` 1.4.2 +

-For the DGE developed in the article code the next requirements have to be taken into account.
+For the Differential Gene Expression (DGE) developed in the article code the next requirements have to be taken into account.

 `R` 4.3.0 +